 We once thought that depression was just a lack of serotonin and dopamine, but it became apparent that was not only the culprit.
 Researchers had to ask themselves, “Why does it take so long for anti-depressants to start working if the chemical is present int heir brain?”
 Good question!

-Now it is believed that brain inflammation causes depression.
+Now it is believed that brain inflammation may cause depression.
 This is good news for CBD users because CBD can reduce that inflammation while giving the user an uplifted mood.
 Considering anxiety is often tagging along with depression, CBD makes for the perfect treatment.

 CBD For Addiction